tolluset/yankpath.nvim/README.md

 ## Overview

 `yankpath` is a simple NeoVim plugin for yank path or filename.
-You can use [without installation](https://github.com/tolluset/yankpath.nvim#without-installation), just add keymaps to it.
+You can use it [without installation](https://github.com/tolluset/yankpath.nvim#without-installation) by directly adding keymaps.

 ## Features